thim81/inspectr-proxy/README.md

 3. Embedded Inspectr App:

-   The embedded Inspectr App server runs on the port specified by --appPort and serves the static files (embedded at compile time) along with an SSE endpoint (/api/sse) for real‑time updates.
+   The embedded Inspectr App server runs on the port specified by `--appPort` and serves the Inspectr UI for real‑time updates.

 4. Broadcasting & Logging: